Venucia D60

-The Venucia D60 is a compact four door sedan produced by Chinese auto maker Venucia, a subsidiary of Dongfeng Motor Co., Ltd.
+The Venucia D60 is a compact three-box sedan produced by Chinese auto maker Venucia, a subsidiary of Dongfeng Motor Co., Ltd.

 Overview

 The Venucia D60 debuted in China in late 2017, and is based on the Nissan Sylphy sedan produced by the Dongfeng-Nissan joint venture.
 The Venucia D60 compact sedan is powered by the HR16 1.6 liter engine mated to a 5-speed manual transmission or CVT gearbox.
 Prices of the Venucia D60 starts from 69,800 yuan to 111,800 yuan.

 2019 facelift

 A minor facelift was launched in 2019 featuring a redesigned front fascia previewed by the Venucia D60EV revealed in April 2019.
 The update features an updated grille inspired by Venucia concepts at the time.

 Venucia D60 Plus

 A major facelift dubbed the D60 Plus was launched for the 2021 model year, featuring a completely redesigned front end in the same style as the Venucia Xing.
 The power configuration of the D60 Plus remains to be the original Nissan-sourced technology, the HR16 1.6 liter engine mated to a 5-speed manual transmission or CVT gearbox.
 The redesign resulted in a body size increase of 5 mm in length.